 - Locational Spread

-In addition to traders who are merely interested in price movement to make money, commercial entities can use Spreads to hedge their price risk.
+In addition to traders who are merely interested in price movement to make money, commercial entities can use spreads to hedge their price risk.
 For example, as mentioned above, a crude oil refiner can buy crude contracts (hedge price of feedstock) and sell heating oil and unleaded gasoline contracts (refined output) to establish a profit margin or “crack” spread.
-This hedge is illustrated in the spreadsheet, "EBF-301 Lesson 10 refinery hedge.xls" found in the Canvas Modules under Lesson 10: Advanced Financial Derivatives - Swaps, Spreads, and Options.
+This hedge is illustrated in the spreadsheet, "EBF-301 Lesson 10 refinery hedge.xls" found in Canvas Lesson 10: Advanced Financial Derivatives - Swaps, Spreads, and Options Module.

 Key Learning Points for the Mini-Lecture: Financial Energy Spreads

-- Spreads are merely price differences between commodities that are interrelated somehow, have differing locations, or represent different months of the same commodity.
+- Spreads are merely price differences between commodities that are interrelated somehow, have differing locations, or representing different months of the same commodity.

 - They are traded together for hedge purposes (reduce price risk) or outright trading (speculate on price spread movement).